Published By Janet Gershen-Siegel at September 11th, 2018

 Building business credit is a process, and it does not occur automatically.
 A corporation must actively work to establish business credit.
 Nevertheless, it can be done readily and quickly, and it is much more efficient than developing individual credit scores.
 Merchants are a big part of this process.

 Accomplishing the steps out of sequence will cause repetitive rejections.
 No one can start at the top with small business credit.
-For example, you can’t start with store or cash credit from your bank.
-If you do you’ll get a rejection 100% of the time.

 At the same time the company telephone number should be toll-free (800 exchange or the like).